obonaventure/mmtp-book/_sources/quic.rst.txt

 Flow control in QUIC
 --------------------

 Transport protocols usually allocate some resources to each established connection.
 Each QUIC connection requires memory to store its state, but also buffers to store the packets arrived out-of-order.
 In practice, the memory available for QUIC implementations is not unlimited and a QUIC receiver must control the amount of packets that the remote host can send at any time.
-QUIC supports flow control techniques that operate at different level.
+QUIC supports flow control techniques that operate at different levels.

 The first level is the connection level.